 Meanwhile a second European tour was slated in August 1988.
 With Martin Durrant unavailable, Ross Burge occupied the drum seat.
 Sneaky Feelings played 50 European dates in an ever-expanding tour.
 There were no bad performances, but progress was minimal and they were still playing the same size venues as the previous tour.

 Their third album, the Pine-dubbed Hard Love Stories, was typically not available, the artwork having been delayed in New Zealand.
 Recorded on their return from Europe the first time around, it is another disappointing work.
 Despite some good ideas, including Bannister putting a Philip Larkin poem to music, the songs just aren’t there.
-It didn’t help that Flying Nun Records left off a key track, a cover of ‘Long Time Gone’, which was released as a one-sided single instead.
+It didn’t help that Flying Nun Records left off a key track, a cover of ‘Long Time Gone’, which was included with all copies of Hard Love Stories as a one-sided 45 instead.

 Talk then turned to the unfolding musical times and the rise of Sonic Youth, Stooges influenced bands and the revival of rock.
 Inevitably as all their interviews would do, the talk turned to Sneaky Feelings’ place in the contemporary music environment, ever conscious to the very end.